taiki-e/portable-atomic/README.md

   This enables atomic types with larger than the width supported by atomic instructions available on the current target.
 If the current target supports 128-bit atomics, this is no-op.

-  This uses lock-based fallback implementations by default.
+  This uses fallback implementation that using global locks by default.
 The following features/cfgs change this behavior:
-  - `unsafe-assume-single-core` feature / `portable_atomic_unsafe_assume_single_core` cfg: Use fallback implementations that disabling interrupts instead of using locks.
+  - [`unsafe-assume-single-core` feature / `portable_atomic_unsafe_assume_single_core` cfg](#optional-features-unsafe-assume-single-core): Use fallback implementations that disabling interrupts instead of using global locks.
+    - If your target is single-core and calling interrupt disable instructions is safe, this is a safer and more efficient option.
+  - [`unsafe-assume-privileged` feature / `portable_atomic_unsafe_assume_privileged` cfg](#optional-features-unsafe-assume-privileged): Use fallback implementations that using global locks with disabling interrupts.
+    - If your target is multi-core and calling interrupt disable instructions is safe, this is a safer option.

 - <a name="optional-features-float"></a>**`float` feature**<br>
   Provide `AtomicF{32,64}`.